EvSecDev/SCMP/README.md

 ### Controller (local) setup

-1. Create an ED25519 SSH key (Yes, that specific algo, otherwise you'll have to change the source code - read the note at the bottom)
+1. Create an SSH private key
 2. Copy the public key of your new SSH key to the desired hosts
 3. Start the installer script and follow the prompts
 4. Configure the template yaml file for all the remote Linux hosts you wish to manage, with their IP, Port, and username (and indicate true if you don't want a specific host to use the templates directory)